 Buttercups (Ranunculus bulbosus) grow wild throughout Maine and can be found in sunny areas in fields or pastures or along roadsides.
 These cheery flowers produce a mass of sunny yellow blooms on thin, branched stalks that reach a height of one to two feet.
-Blooms range in size from .5 to 1.2 inches, depending on the health of the plants and location.
+Blooms range in size from .5 to 1.2 inches, depending on the health of the plant and its location.

-Buttercups thrive in evenly-moist soil, but tolerate dry sandy soil as well.
+Buttercups thrive in evenly-moist soil, but tolerate dry, sandy soil as well.
 These hardy wildflowers are a carefree addition to wildflower gardens.
 According to the USDA Plant Database, buttercups grow throughout the Eastern Coast of the United States.

 Buttercups are a favorite with children as a tool to determine if their friends like butter.
 You can find this endearing little rhyme here.

 Beware!
 According to the ASPCA, buttercups are toxic to cats, dogs and horses.
 They may cause vomiting, diarrhea, and depression.
 They may cause a wobbly gait, hyper-salivation and anorexia.